Ginnie Graham: During a pandemic, this Tulsa couple erased medical debt for the county

 In the county, families receiving forgiveness live in 11 different cities.
 Most patients live in Tulsa and Broken Arrow, but some live in small municipalities such as Leonard and Mounds.

-"As a champion of increased access to health care, I'm very pleased that Morningstar can contribute to this unique campaign to lift up Tulsa residents burned by unpayable medical debts," said Greg Foland, executive director of the Morningstar Healthcare Foundation in a written statement.
+"As a champion of increased access to health care, I'm very pleased that Morningcrest can contribute to this unique campaign to lift up Tulsa residents burned by unpayable medical debts," said Greg Foland, executive director of the Morningcrest Healthcare Foundation in a written statement.

 "Helping over 28,000 families, during a global health crisis no less, is a scale of impact our foundation couldn't pass up.
 We look forward to being continued stewards of our community along with this campaign's other generous donors."